DHTMLX/gantt-docs/data/desktop/task_properties.md

 		<tr>
 			<td><b>text</b></td>
             <td><i>string | number | array</i></td>
 			<td>The name of the task.
-If necessary you may use any other name for this property.<br>By default, Gantt displays an empty text.</td>
+If necessary you may use any other name for this property.<br>The property is used in default configurations of different parts of Gantt.</td>
 		</tr>
 		<tr>
 			<td><b>textColor</b></td>